 The General Fund is the District's principal operating fund.
-The fund balance in the General Fund decreased from \$18.7 million to \$12.4 million, or by \$6.3 million.
-The District expected to see an increase in the fund balance by at least \$3.8 million due to the carryover of one-time funding of mandated cost reimbursement(s).

-Expenditures in the Building Fund, the Capital Facilities Fund, and the Special Reserve for Capital Outlay Projects Fund equaled \$11.5 million as the District completed Yolo Science labs Phase I, Elkhorn Southport Westfield Marquees, Westmore Oaks Riverbank Westfield Roofing, RCHS Turf Project, and Riverbank Additional Building.
+The fund balance in the General Fund increased from \$12.4 million to \$14.6 million, or by \$2.2 million.
+Expenditures in the Building Fund, the Capital Facilities Fund, the County School Facilities Fund, and the Special Reserve for Capital Outlay Projects Fund equaled \$14.3 million for Fencing at River City High School, Bryte Phase 2, District Wide Fire Alarm Upgrades, Fallbrook Homecoming along with other District Wide Projects, and the 2017 COP Payment.